Leading Organizational Change

 How key influencers influence organizational culture change

 Key influencers are collected.
-Before they begin, each has a specific group they impact.
+Before they begin influencing organizational behavior, each has a specific group they impact.
 So, each key influencer creates a cell of these people mixed with people from different departments and their own supervisor or manager.
-With this mix, the provide the right mix of influence and diversity and build trust and confidence with their manager/supervisor.
-These groups consist of between 8 to 18 people and one will have the CEO in the group run by a general staff member that is in the key influencer group.
+With this mix, they provide the right mix of influence and diversity and build trust and confidence with their manager/supervisor.
+These groups consist of between 8 to 18 people and one will have the CEO in the group run by a general staff member that is in the key influencer’s group.

-In day one key influencers learn the culture change process.
+In day one key influencers learn the relationship between culture and group dynamics psychology, and the culture change process.
 They go through a variety of exercises where they identify their Ideal Work Environment as their greater purpose (even though we already know what it will be) and brainstorm ideas for their Unified Identity in line with this ideal.
-They then learn one facet of the methodology to achieve this “Greater Purpose” and its application to improving their organizational culture.
+They then learn one facet of the methodology to achieve this “Greater Purpose” and its application to improve their corporate culture.

 This process continues for 10 days, one day of facilitation and training with specific objectives, and the next day of implementation.
 The final day is a presentation attended by the entire organization, where the Key Influencers present to senior management (more on the specifics of this below).